dannberg/dannb-org/content/blog/2023/how-kagi-beats-google.md

 Alternatively (and less frequently) searches can be relaxed, which is to say exploratory and meandering.
 You might be researching a vacation to Istanbul, or coming up with activities for kids on rainy days.
 The goal is to look at several different websites and sources, collect data, and process it at a leisurely basis.
 There is no right or wrong answer, per say.
 Your goal instead is to have a greater understanding of a topic based on multiple sources.

-When attempting to kick the tires of a search engine, often times we'll import a more relaxed search query and attempt to measure the quality of the engine by the results.
+When attempting to kick the tires of a search engine, often times we'll input a more relaxed search query and attempt to measure the quality of the engine by the results.
 Instead, it's really ad hoc searches where the differences in quality are most apparent.

 This is why setting a new search engine as your default is really the best way to measure its quality.
 It's those times when you're working on something else and need a quick answer from a search engine when you'll really be able to tell which results are up-to-snuff and which are lacking.